eabg/django-ftp-deploy/docs/usage.rst

 Restore Failed Deploys
 ----------------------

-If any deploy fails, the service has an opportunity to restore them.
+If some deploy has failed, the service has an opportunity to restore it.
 It's possible by capturing payload data from POST Hook and storing the data before a deployment is performed.
 The restoring process works as follows:

 ``Restoring process``